Chisom83/Pizza-Pro-Analysis/README.md

 Consider rebranding, resizing, or phasing out Brie Carre

-#### Customer Preferences by Pizza Category
+2. Customer Preferences by Pizza Category
+> Image
 - Insight
-   - Chicken category is the most popular and profitable
+   - Chicken category is the most popular and prefered pizza by customers.
-   - Category Size Variety: Chicken has 5 size variants; others only 3
-   - Difference in preference between categories is small (1–2%), showing a fairly balanced demand
+   - The difference between the three different categories is small which ranges from (1–2%), showing a fairly balanced demand.
+   - Chicken category alone has five size variant ( small, medium, large, X-Large and XXLarge) while the other categories has only three (3) different sizes.

+- Measure Used:

 Recommendation:

-Focus cross-selling efforts on Chicken pizzas with beverages and side dishes

-Evaluate introducing more size options for other categories
+Focus cross-selling efforts on Chicken pizzas with beverages and side dishes Evaluate introducing more size options for other categories

-#### Sales Seasonality
+3. Sales Seasonality
+> Image
 - Insight
-    - By Month:
+    - By Month and Quater:
        - Higher sales in: January, March, April, May, June, July, August, November, December
        - Slight drop in Q2 and Q3; Q4 is lowest but difference is not significant

     - By Day of the Week:
-       - Friday: Highest sales – end-of-week relaxation and group hangouts
+       - Friday has the highest sales – end-of-week relaxation and group hangouts
        - Sunday: Lowest sales
        - Steady increase from Monday to Friday